 Web Server Security:

 Web server configuration plays a critical role in your Web application’s security.
-A slight mistake can cause lots of problems to face.
+A slight mistake can cause many problems.
 The term involves protecting information assets that can be accessed from a Web server.

-Sometimes a web server and the software contain vulnerabilities.
-While managing your host, always install security updates to the operating system, web server, PHP, and applications.
+Sometimes, a web server and its software contain vulnerabilities.
+When managing your host, always install security updates for the operating system, web server, PHP, and applications.

-Generally, the Secure Sockets Layer (SSL) certificate is used to carry out Web server security.
-If you don’t have an SSL certificate installed on your website, you can set up Cloudflare flexible SSL on your website.
+Generally, the Secure Sockets Layer (SSL) certificate is used to secure web servers.
+If your website doesn’t have an SSL certificate installed, you can set up Cloudflare flexible SSL.

 Database Security:

 The database is the backbone of any site or blog.
-It holds the overall data of the website.
-They are complex, and an administrator does not always know the implications of not ensuring database security.
+It holds the website’s overall data.
+Databases are complex, and an administrator does not always know the implications of not ensuring database security.

 Not ensuring database security may invite hackers to get in and out of a database with a goldmine of data.
-The risks involved with databases vary depending on the type of information and the amount of importance it holds.
+The risks involved with databases vary depending on the type of information and its importance.

 So, staying secure is essential to prevent embarrassing and costly incidents.
 Database security involves using the terms that protect databases against confidentiality, integrity, and availability compromises.

-It involves encryption while data transmission, defining user access control system, etc.
+It involves encryption during data transmission, defining user access control systems, etc.

 Providing Database Security:

-• Use parameterized queries to keep malicious requests out of your database and prevent SQL injects.
+- Use parameterized queries to keep malicious requests from your database and prevent SQL injections.

-• Keep your databases up to date.
-Remove any unknown components and enforce the most minor privilege parameters to ensure your databases’ confidentiality, integrity, and availability.
+- Keep your databases up to date.
+Remove unknown components and enforce the most minor privilege parameters to ensure your databases’ confidentiality, integrity, and availability.

 FTP or SFTP: